spliffli/news-trading-analyzer/docs/index-en.md

 ![](images/us-cpi-index-nsa-triggers.png)
 In the above example, you can see that -LT3 & +UT3 have a lower lot size than the triggers with lower deviations (-LT2 & +UT2).
 This is because despite the deviation being bigger, the correlation scores were actually lower for those triggers.

-When this happens, it should ommit those triggers, so in this example it would only show -LT1, -LT2, +UT1 & +UT2.
+When this happens, it should omit those triggers, so in this example it would only show -LT1, -LT2, +UT1 & +UT2.

 To account for this weird behaviour of bigger deviations sometimes having lower correlation scores (common sense would say that this shouldn't happen but it does), I might also pay the creator of the haawks news trader program to modify his program so that the deviation has to be between two values instead of just above or below one value.

 If his program could accept those parameters, then it would be possible to only make a trade when the deviation is between -0.2 and -0.4 for -LT2 instead of anything below 0.4.
 For +UT2 it would be anything between +0.2 and +0.4.

-That pretty much covers everything I could think of which relates to this trading strategy.
-I think once I apply the EMA to the correlation scores, it will be ready to start trading with.
-Things may evolve over time and it will be important to observe how it performs and adjust as needed
+That pretty much covers everything I could think of which relates to this trading strategy (but I may have forgotten some things so feel free to ask me).
+I think it's ready to start trading, but once I apply the EMA to the correlation scores, it will be even better.
+Things may evolve over time and it will be important to observe how it performs and adjust as needed.